DevashishPathrabe/Slide-in-on-Scroll/README.md

 # Slide in on Scroll
- Easy to use slide-in on scroll effect
+ Easy to use Slide in on scroll effect...